-A healthy enterprise risk culture can engage the whole enterprise in proactively monitoring risk success, shortcomings, and results.
-Table 4 (drawn from NISTIR 8286) shows some evaluation opportunities that can help identify whether the program is on track or if it needs adjustment.
+A healthy enterprise risk culture can engage the whole enterprise in proactively monitoring risk successes, shortcomings, and results.
+Table 4 (drawn from NISTIR 8286) shows some evaluation opportunities that will enable confirmation that the program is on track or that it needs adjustment.